awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

 Create a Node\.js module with the file name `s3_upload.ts`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
 Create an `S3` client service object\.
 The module will take two command\-line arguments, the first one to specify the destination bucket and the second to specify the file to upload\.

-Create a variable with the parameters needed to call the `putObject` method of the Amazon S3 service object\.
+Create a variable with the parameters needed to call the `PutObjectCommand` method of the Amazon S3 service object\.
 Provide the name of the target bucket in the `Bucket` parameter\.
 The `Key` parameter is set to the name of the selected file, which you can obtain using the Node\.js `path` module\.
 The `Body` parameter is set to the contents of the file, which you can obtain using `createReadStream` from the Node\.js `fs` module\.

 **Note**
 This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
 You can create this example using V2 commands instead by making some minor changes\.
 For details, see [Using V3 commands](welcome.md#using_v3_commands)\.